ahmedGHANIM327/events-organization/README.md

-# 🎟️ Evently – The Ultimate Event Organization and Ticketing Platform
+# 🎟️ Events Organization – The Ultimate Event Organization and Ticketing Platform

 ## 🚀 Overview

-**Evently** is a **comprehensive event management platform** designed to streamline event organization and ticketing.
+**Events Organization** is a **comprehensive event management platform** designed to streamline event organization and ticketing.
 Built with modern web technologies like **Next.js, MongoDB, Tailwind CSS, and Stripe**, Evently provides an intuitive experience for event organizers and attendees alike.

 Whether you're hosting a **concert, workshop, or conference**, Evently makes it easy to create, share, and manage events while providing **secure ticketing solutions**.